p1ng-request/docs/templates/PDF/PDF_Extract_Text_from_PDF.md

 **Author:** [Minura Punchihewa](https://www.linkedin.com/in/minurapunchihewa/)

-This notebook extract the text from a PDF.
+**Description:** This notebook provides a way to extract text from PDF files.

 ## Input